THE URANIAN INSTITUTE

 DEFINING URANIAN ASTROLOGY

 In all fields and endeavors, including astrology, the most complex method is not necessarily the most effective or accurate (a historic principle of "Occam's Razor"), although there still remains a common tendency to assume that "if it's more complicated, or harder to do, it must be better".
 This is a myth quickly dispelled when one studies any subject in depth and from different viewpoints.
-There are indeed relatively wasteful and inefficient methodologies that are literally unnecessarily, and unfruitfully, complex, and the field of astrology is bristling full of them, particularly when one starts digging into the texts of the days of yore.
+There are indeed relatively wasteful and inefficient methodologies that are literally unnecessarily and unfruitfully complex, and the field of astrology is bristling full of them, particularly when one starts digging into the texts of the days of yore.
 For example, if you carry water down a hill in individual bucketfuls, rather than running a pipe or hose from the source to the destination, carrying buckets is harder, involves more physical energy expenditure, impresses the observer with the hard labor involved, and sells more buckets -- but it causes more water to evaporate or spill to the ground, and is far slower.
 While buckets preceded pipes in history, the pipe is not only more energy-efficient, but allows one to keep the overall flow, significance, and functional process in a more unified perspective.
 Yet, some are attached to their buckets.
+Some even still prefer old manual horse-and-buggy dials atop shifting paper charts over far more precise on-screen computerized dials, for some odd reason.

-It is equally unwise to ignore the few past methods that may be functional but were abandoned for the wrong reasons, including premature conclusions, or subjectivity problems (such as the very limited literacy and printed information typical of past centuries), or difficulty in calculating with out computers or chart dials (i.e. aspects that are not 30-degree multiples).
+It is equally unwise to ignore the few past methods that may be functional but were abandoned for the wrong reasons, including premature conclusions, or subjectivity problems (such as the very limited literacy and printed information typical of past centuries), or difficulty in calculating without computers or chart dials (i.e. high-impact aspects that are not 30-degree multiples).

 More specific to Uranian Astrology, some astrologers, for example, in reading the German 'Der Mensch' anthology of Alfred Witte's articles compiled, annotated, and published by Ludwig Rudolph, forget that: